XPIAN/xpian.github.io/baptisminearlychristianity.md

 literal as those who try to argue that baptizing "whole households" must necessarily mean the children too.

-Justin tells Trypho the Jew that, "By reason, therefore, of this laver of repentance and knowledge of God, which has been ordained on account of the transgression of God's people, as Isaiah cries, we have believed, and testify that that very baptism which he announced is alone able to purify those who have repented; and this is the water of life."[^18] Again we see here the strong connection between repentance, baptism and cleaning of sin.
+Justin tells Trypho the Jew that, "Thus it is that we have believed through the baptism of repentance and knowledge of God, which was instituted for the sins of the people of God, as Isaias testifies, and we know that that same baptism which he announced, and which alone can purify penitents, is the water of life."[^18] Again we see here the strong connection between repentance, baptism and cleaning of sin.
 Justin does not seem to be considering that people too young to repent could be baptized.

-Later, Justin tells Trypho that "our Christ, by being crucified on the tree, and by purifying \[us\] with water, has redeemed us, though plunged in the direst offences which we have committed."[^19] This again seems to presume those old enough to plunge themselves into the direst offences.
+Later, Justin tells Trypho that "our Christ, by being crucified on the tree, and by purifying \[us\] with water, has redeemed us, though plunged in the direst offences which we have committed."[^19] This quote seems to presume that those being baptized were old enough to have plunged themselves into the direst offences.
 He also says the following in the same work: "the whole earth, as the Scripture says, was inundated, and the water rose in height fifteen cubits above all the mountains: so that it is evident this was